-Crohn’s disease, a chronic Inflammatory Bowel Disease (IBD), causes inflammation in the GI tract.
-The inflammation is most commonly found in the small intestine and the first section of the large intestine, but Crohn’s can occur anywhere from the mouth to the anus.
+In Crohn’s disease, inflammation usually occurs in the small intestine and the first part of the large intestine, but the inflammation can happen anywhere from the mouth down to the anus.

 Crohn’s disease can vary considerably in terms of severity and symptoms.
 More severe Crohn’s disease can also cause anemia, fever, nausea, joint pain, and eye irritation.